Denny-Cui/PokeWorlds/README.md

 ```bash
 python demos/emulator.py
 ```
-This should open up a GameBoy window where you can play the Pokemon Red game.
+This should open up a GameBoy window where you can play the Pokémon Red game.

 To try a headless test / see how a random agent does, try:
 ```bash